House of Silence - Reviews

 Victoria Connelly, author of A WEEKEND WITH MR DARCY and THE BOOK LOVERS

 "Linda has a style that is very much her own and is instantly recognisable no matter what genre her books may fall into - sparky, witty and quirky, but never tipping over into being too clever for its own good.
-I thoroughly enjoyed this book and am already looking forward to her next, no matter what format it is in."
+I thoroughly enjoyed this book and am already looking forward to her next."

-From a review at Random Jottings of a Book & Opera Lover
+From a review by Elaine Simpson-Long at Random Jottings of a Book & Opera Lover